 Part II of a two-term sequence.
 See PSY 215.
 Ideally PSY 315 should be taken in the term immediately following PSY 215.
+A grade of C- or higher in PSY 215 is required to enroll in PSY 315.

 Prerequisite(s): 1 of ENG111(Effective Writing), ENL111(Effective Writing), ENL112(Advanced Effective Writing), HON111(Effective Writing for Liberating Letters), WPL(Writing Placement Level); PSY215(Research Methods and Statistics I)